-In 2018, there were three (3) allegations that resulted in zero (0) substantiations.
-In 2017, there was one (1) allegation that resulted in one (1) unfounded finding.
-Given this data and our analysis of our data, Canyon State Academy will continue to focus on student safety and creating a culture supported by staff training and re-training on boundaries and supervision where sexual abuse and sexual harassment does not occur.
+Pursuant to §115.387, this report shall be considered our Annual Report and is readily available through the applicable website.
+In 2021, there was zero (0) allegations.
+In 2022, there were two (2) unfounded allegations of student-to-student sexual harassment.
+In 2023, there was one (1) unsubstantiated allegation of staff-to-student sexual abuse, one (1) unsubstantiated allegation of student-to-student sexual abuse, and one (1) unsubstantiated allegation of student-to-student sexual harassment.
+Given this data and our analysis of our data, the facility will continue to focus on student safety and creating a culture supported by staff training and re-training on boundaries and supervision where sexual abuse and sexual harassment does not occur.
 In our continuing effort to improve the lives of youth, our agency has embraced the principles associated with PREA and have aligned our Safe Environmental Standards to ensure PREA compliance as well as to improve safety for youth in our programs.